Dear Farm Friends,

 Will On Site School and Group Visits continue?

-On Site School and Group Visits scheduled through June 30 are being cancelled or rescheduled.
+On Site School and Group Visits scheduled are postponed until further notice.

 However, we have created new Virtual School and Group Visits, free personalized farm-based experiences for your virtual classroom!
 This online content is designed for educators interested in integrating Farm content into existing lessons.
 Visit School and Group Visits for info.